HMAS Farncomb: Operational history

 Farncomb returned to base at Fleet Base West, Rockingham, in August 2019 after a five month deployment during which she participated in the international exercises Bersama Shield, Pacific Vanguard and Talisman Sabre.

 In October 2022 Farncomb visited Yokosuka in Japan to participate in an international fleet review organised to mark the 70th anniversary of the Japanese Maritime Self Defense Force.

 In September 2023, Farncomb suffered a small electrical fire while on routine patrol.
 The Australian Defence Forces stated that the crew quickly extinguished the fire and no crew members were injured.
 The ship continued on patrol.

-HMAS Farncomb is expected to undergo sustainment and capability enhancements under the Life-of-Type Extension (LOTE) program in 2026, extending her service life into the 2030's.
+HMAS Farncomb is expected to undergo sustainment and capability enhancements under the Life-of-Type Extension (LOTE) program in 2026, extending her service life into the 2030s.
 She will be the first Collins-class submarine to receive the upgrades.